 There are lots of ways to remove rust from your gun.
 Today, we will guide you to one of the fastest and easiest ways to do it.
 This is going to be primarily dealing with surface rust and just a little bit deeper.
 We are not going to do the full restoration today.

-So, to start out with we are going to need four items:
+So, to start with, we are going to need four items:

 - The first is some CLP or Cleaner Lubricant Preservatives.